danielfdickinson/hugo-oldnew-mashup/README.md

 the theme.
 This theme has now been released since it's already useful for simple sites, but has quite a bit more work to be done to be what I want it to be.

+## Required partial per-site

+Due to limiations in the way the default baseof & blocks mechanism works, it is necessary to copy <themedir>/exampleSite/layouts/partials/head.html to your site and modify as appropriate.

 ## Even Lazier Blogger Menus and Navigation